 8. In a deeply divided nation, majorities of Americans say the media bears blame for political division.
 But they also see the potential for the media to heal the divide.

-- Forty-eight percent of Americans say the media bears “a great deal” of blame for political division in this country, while 36% say they bear “a moderate amount.”
+- Forty-seven percent of Americans say the media bears “a great deal” of blame for political division in this country, while 36% say it bears “a moderate amount.”

-- But nearly identical percentages say the media could do “a great deal” (49%) or “a moderate amount” (35%) to heal those divisions
+- But nearly identical percentages say the media could do “a great deal” (49%) or “a moderate amount” (34%) to heal those divisions.